MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 ## Define a partition

-Workplace Analytics admins define partitions on the Settings page.
+Workplace Analytics admins create partitions on the Settings page.
 One aspect of this task is assigning partitions to analysts.
-As you, the admin, define a partition, you can assign the partition to one or more analysts.
+As you, the admin, create a partition, you can assign the partition to one or more analysts.

 > [!Important]
-> Plan your partitions carefully before you start to define them.
+> Plan your partitions carefully before you start to create them.
 Note the following:
 >  * **No more than five partitions.** An organization can have a maximum of five partitions.
 >  * **Partitions are not editable.** After you create a partition, the partition cannot be edited.

-### To define a partition
+### To create a partition

 1. Open the Workplace Analytics **Home** page.
 If prompted, enter your Microsoft credentials.
 2. Open the **Settings** page and select **Access control**.
-3. In the **Scope-based access control** area, select **Add partition**:
+3. In the **Partition-based access control** area, select **Add partition**:

     ![Admin settings](../images/wpa/setup/admin-settings.png)